Multi-Directional Subspace Editing in Style-Space: Experiments

 \subsection{Qualitative Comparison}

-\Cref{fig:fig3} provides a comparison of the quality of the real image editing.
-The images were inverted into the latent space of StyleGAN using HyperStyle\cite{alaluf2022hyperstyle}.
-We found that multiple edits on a given image can dramatically reduce image quality and are more susceptible to visual artifacts.
-Moreover, some attributes are more correlated than others in StyleGAN's latent space due to biases in the FFHQ dataset~\cite{karras2019style} (\eg, younger people are less likely to wear glasses).
-As can be seen in \cref{fig:fig3}, most of the models successfully alter a single attribute.
-Nevertheless, when all attributes are changed all at once, our model is more accurate and better preserves every single attribute edit.
-A demonstration of sequential edit is presented in \cref{fig:fig4}.
-We can see that as we move along the edit direction, images preserve former attributes without compromising image quality.
+\Cref{fig:fig3} offers a comparative assessment of the quality of real image editing.
+We inverted the images into StyleGAN's latent space using HyperStyle\cite{alaluf2022hyperstyle}.
+Our observations indicate that multiple edits on a single image can significantly diminish its quality, making it more prone to visual artifacts.
+Moreover, due to biases in the FFHQ dataset\cite{karras2019style}, some attributes are more correlated in StyleGAN's latent space than others (\eg, younger individuals are less likely to wear glasses).
+As depicted in \cref{fig:fig3}, while most models can effectively modify a single attribute, our model outperforms others in terms of accuracy when changing all attributes simultaneously and better maintains each individual attribute edit.
+Sequential editing is illustrated in \cref{fig:fig4}, showing that as edits progress, the images retain previous attributes without a loss in quality.

-In \cref{fig:fig1} we visualize our model's capability of generating diverse results for different attributes due to its multifaceted nature.
-The images are generated by shifting the latent vectors to different direction inside the relevant subspace.
+In \cref{fig:fig1} we visualize our model's capability of generating diverse results for different attributes due to its multi-directional nature.
+The images are generated by shifting the latent vectors to different directions inside the relevant subspace.
 We found that some attributes (\eg, smile, pose) behave like binary attributes, meaning they contain most of the information in a single direction.
 Others (\eg, gender, age), however, can be edited in multiple directions resulting in various images.
+Additional results can be found in the supplementary material.